MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 To effectively evaluate the role of core modules in the ARAF framework, we visualized the states of various modal data.

-1.The top-left figure displays the distribution of the original cross-modal data.
+1. The top-left figure displays the distribution of the original cross-modal data.
 This figure illustrates the initial distribution of different modalities.

-2.The top-right figure depicts the data space distribution after the modules process the two modalities through our unified attention encoder.
+2. The top-right figure depicts the data space distribution after the modules process the two modalities through our unified attention encoder.
 It is evident that the unified attention encoder effectively brings cross-modal information closer together and performs unified encoding operations.

 3. The bottom-left figure showcases the visible and distinctive cross-modal information that is fully aligned and fused in a shared representation space using the aggregation fusion display module.
 This figure demonstrates the module's effective utilization of cross-modal information.

 4. The bottom-right figure shows the data space distribution after undergoing the representation enhancement module.
 It can be observed that the cross-modal information is further sparsely fused, enhancing the expression of fusion features.

 ##  Comparison of ARAF with other Fusion Methods